pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 ### Update - 31 May 2025

-After Mexico, I came to the UK for a master’s at LSE and, following some training courses, started working as a trainee solicitor.
+After Mexico, I came to the UK for a master’s at LSE, and, following some training courses, started working as a trainee solicitor.
 Life here has been uneventful.
 I started (and mostly finished) writing this during Easter 2025 after reading Mum’s messages but wasn’t sure how to conclude it.

 You may have noticed that the closer the timeline gets to the present, the less detailed the writing becomes.
 The story slowly shifts from tales of a Faraway Land into a mini-autobiography, which is not what I intended - I’m just a nobody, and my stories are supposed to be background only.

-During my time working in China, Mexico, and the UK, there has been just as much - if not more - material relevant to my parents and the Faraway Land.
+During my time working in China, Mexico, and the UK, there was just as much, if not more material relevant to my parents and the Faraway Land.
 Unfortunately, when I tried to return to the main storyline, I struggled to piece the fragments together.
 Unlike childhood memories, these recent events remain relevant to my life and probably my work.
 I didn’t enjoy writing about them, and the language came out dull, probably due to my inability to narrate them from a detached distance.
-It didn’t help that the distance between me and the main stage where the actions took place had grown.
-My relationship with my parents, especially Mum, got worse.
+It didn’t help that the distance between me and the main stage where the actions took place had grown, and my relationship with my parents, especially Mum, got worse.
 We rarely text, if at all.

 I shared the first part of this essay on personal social media on 26 April; been working on it during weekends but still couldn't find a good story to wrap it up.
-Stalling is not a good feeling since I’d never written a real essay until my master’s and hadn't tried to improve my writing until I received the interview invite for this trainee solicitor job.
+The stalling was unpleasant.
+I’d never written a real essay until my master’s and hadn't tried to improve my writing until I received the interview invite for this trainee solicitor job.
 As such, when writing, I always feel an urgent need to improve, and it’s not the best way to spend one’s weekends.

 On 27 May, while I was preparing a folder of documents for my supervisor, I noticed with frustration that my firm’s IT department had removed `cmd` access for cybersecurity reasons.
 I could no longer run a prompt I often used to speed up my admin tasks and save time for more interesting work.
 I picked up my phone, wanted to check with my friends on whether they agree there are significant risks associated with  `cmd`  , and just then, I received a call from a family friend.

 No one ever calls me.
 Last time I received an unscheduled call was months ago, from the FCA, in relation to a draft prospectus we submitted.

-I knew something must have happened.
+Something happened.
+Not fun.

 The family friend told me my parents had filed for divorce on 28 April.
 After a one-month statutory “cooling-off” period.
 Their divorce would finalise on 28 May.
+She desperately begged me to intervene as she believed both my parents would regret it.
+She said she had firsthand experience of Dad’s drinking and Mum’s temper, but she could still be friends with them — just like we can still be family.

+“Well, you’ve *experienced* them.
+Have you *lived* with them?”
+I asked.

+She went quiet for a few seconds, then returned to stressing that it was my responsibility to keep things together.

+I didn’t intervene.
+I’m not the kind of person who messes with other people’s karmic entanglements.
+I simply messaged in our family group chat to say I’d been informed.

 The “cooling-off” period is a relatively new provision introduced to reduce impulsive divorces and help address China’s declining birth rate.
-When I first heard about its introduction and the rationale behind it, I thought whoever came up with it must have been an evil genius who'd read too many poorly written dramas .
+When I first heard about its introduction and the rationale behind it, I thought whoever came up with it must have been an evil genius who'd read too many poorly written dramas.
 I never expected it to be relevant to me.

-The friend desperately begged me to intervene as she believed both my parents would regret it.
-I didn’t.
-I’m not the kind of person who messes with other people’s karmic entanglements.
-I simply messaged in our family group chat to say I’d been informed.

-The next day, there was no update - just Dad sharing a photo of a giant liver hemangioma he’d removed, and Mum forwarding TikTok viral videos.
+The next day, there was no update - just Dad sharing a photo of a giant liver hemangioma he’d removed, and Mum forwarding viral TikTok videos, usually of someone complaining about life and other people, or teaching you how you should be wary of others.
 I often look at Dad’s photos closely but never click on Mum’s videos.
 I assume the process concluded uneventfully.
 I do feel bad for their friends, though.
 They used to be able to call one of my parents and get medical advice from two departments.
 Now it’s just one advice per call.

 I guess this fictional story has now reached its end.